 Denys Hickey is a barrister at 39 Essex Chambers.
-With over forty years’ legal experience in the areas of litigation and arbitration, he is well known for his oil and gas and commodity trading work.
+With over forty years’ legal experience in the areas of litigation and arbitration, Denys Hickey has a strong reputation for arbitration.

 Sam Wong is a partner in Ernst & Young’s Advisory group.
 He specialises in Finance Advisory, helping organizations improve their Finance function’s capabilities and efficiencies.
 Mr Wong is a non-practising member of the Institute of Singapore Chartered Accountants.
 He attained his Bachelor of Accountancy from Nanyang Technological University, Singapore, and MBA(Finance) from the University of Leicester, UK.
 He has also completed the Chartered Financial Analyst (CFA) program.

-Adrian Tan has been practising as a litigator for over a quarter of a century.
+Adrian Tan has been practising as a litigator specialising in court disputes concerning technology, intellectual property, real estate and shareholder oppression.
 He is Vice-President of the Law Society of Singapore, and is serving as the honorary legal counsel for the Singapore Association for the Visually Handicapped.

 Additionally, Adrian Tan was the former general counsel at CrimsonLogic, a Singapore government technology company that provides network services in the legal, healthcare and trade sectors.
 This background, plus a rare second degree in computer science and psychology, gives this experienced courtroom lawyer the solid foundation to address technology disputes.
 These range from data centre construction, social media defamation, copyright infringement and passing-off in relation to consumer electronics, and patent infringement of vaccines.

 Calvin is Deputy Secretary at the Ministry of Law.
 Prior to this, Calvin was Deputy Secretary (Hub Strategy) at the Ministry of Transport, where he drove efforts to strengthen the competitiveness of Singapore’s aviation and maritime hubs.